arlagonix/prompt-forge/README.md

 ---
 ```

+### Metadata

+Top-level frontmatter can also include template metadata such as:

+- `name`
+- `description`

+This metadata is shown in the app UI and is excluded from the rendered prompt output.

+Unknown metadata keys are ignored.

 ### Field defaults

 For declared fields:

 - missing `type` -> `textarea`
 - missing `label` -> derived from `name`

-Unknown metadata keys are ignored.

 If a declared field is never used in the body, it is not rendered in the UI.